How The Music Business Works - For Artists

 The workshops fit together to provide a concise overview of the music industry, while providing lots of tips for getting your artist business started and explaining all the latest music business trends, developments and debates.

 This programme is aimed at solo artists and band members (18+) that have achieved a measured level of success in some form (i.e. who are at a ‘tipping point’) and who could benefit from an intense and structured learning experience.
-As we’re expecting high demand, a small panel of industry experts will take a look over applications and offer places to those they feel are most ready and likely to benefit most from the content.
+As we’re expecting high demand, a small panel of industry experts will take a look over applications and offer places to those they feel are most ready and likely to benefit most from the content, this years 15 successful applications forming our Core members.

 Delivered by Chris Cooke of Shoreditch-based CMU, with special industry guests from Wales and beyond.